MayaSimone/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

-*Observations* - What is your response to the question above? - The way the bacteria reacted to the 3 mentioned drugs is similar to other strains of Streptococcus - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - Graph 3 - Why? - I could see Diplococcus pneumoniae had points that were in line with the other Streptococcus for all three drugs because all the points were on the same axis
+*Observations* - What is your response to the question above? - *Diplococcus pneumoniae* showed similar MIC values in the presence of the 3 mentioned drugs when compared to the other strains of Streptococcus in this dataset as well as also being gram positive.
+These similarities could indicate that the *Diplococcus pneumoniae* has a similar biological structure to other Streptococcus, which could explain why it was renamed to *Streptococcus pneumoniae* (to be grouped with other Streptococcus strains). - Which of your visuals above (1 through
+5) is **most effective** at helping to answer this question? - Graph 3 - Why? - I could see Diplococcus pneumoniae had points that were in line with the other Streptococcus for all three drugs because all the points were on the same axis